fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 export default Main;
 ```

 That's it!
-The last <em>Route<em> inside the <em>Routes</em> is for catching paths that don't match any previously defined path.
+The last <em>Route</em> inside the <em>Routes</em> is for catching paths that don't match any previously defined path.
 In this case we want to navigate to the home view.

 </div>